Capital Cafe: History

 Capital Cafe was first opened in 2010 in Wan Chai to give a salute to the former Capital Artists Music Limited, which was a record company in the 1970s and 1980s.
 The second branch store is located in Shau Kei Wan since August 2011 and a third one was then set up in Mong Kok in March 2012.
 In January 2014, the first non-local branch store was opened in Macau.

 Capital Cafe was founded by Swadiq Khan who previously worked for Capital Artists Music Limited.
 The café was set to memorize the splendid years of Capital Artists Music Limited.
 The other shareholders are Eddie Pang and Edmond Leung, who are all singers in Hong Kong?
 Since all of the owners are from the entertainment business, the café was widely reported in newspapers and magazines once it was set up.

-In 2011, Sadiq Khan started a partnership with capitalists from the mainland, and two branch stores were started in Guangzhou, but soon withdrew in the next year.
+In 2011, Swadiq Khan started a partnership with capitalists from the mainland, and two branch stores were started in Guangzhou, but soon withdrew in the next year.
 The reason behind the breakup was disagreements between Khan and his partners from the mainland.
 Khan claimed that they had disputes in the matter of food quality and accommodations provided to the workers.
 After failing to make his partners withdraw their shares, Khan decided to withdraw his shares.